peterjc123/pytorch-scripts/README.md

 # Compiling Examples
 You can download it and put it in the PyTorch directory or use it in a standalone way.
+There're more details about MSVC 2017 setup in #23.
 ```Powershell
 # If you don't want to override the default settings
 auto.bat